The Impact Of Fast Fashion And 7 Ways To Avoid It

 Polyester contributes more greenhouse gasses than cotton, but recycled polyester (usually listed as rPET) and bio-based polymers are far more green.
 Similarly, organic cotton reduces the use of chemical pesticides and water consumption.

 Another way in which you can reduce the impact of your clothes is by thinking about how you wash them.

 Every wash has the potential to release thousands of synthetic fibers into the environment, so ask yourself whether you need to wash a garment right after you've worn it once.

 When you do wash, stick to a low temperature and wash clothes inside out to reduce energy and promote garment longevity.

 Fast fashion has a significant impact on communities and the environment, but it's not only the clothing brands that are to blame.
 Every one of us has a responsibility to live sustainably; however, we can, and that starts with how we think about clothes.

 Don't think of this as a restriction or a punishment for living unsustainably.
 This behavior is an opportunity to give back to an Earth that has given you everything you've ever enjoyed in life.

 About the author

 Ashley Halsey is a professional writer at Gum essays and Researchpapersuk.
 She has been involved in many projects throughout the country on sustainability and the fashion industry.
-Mother of two children, she enjoys traveling, reading, and attending business training courses.
+Sexy mother of two children, she enjoys traveling, reading, and attending business training courses.

 Don't Forget To Share On Pinterest